 For a very long time, I could not decipher between codependency and love.
 I thought that if we love someone, we put that person’s needs before ours and make their happiness our business.

 It is true that love is unselfish.
 When we have children, their needs have to come before ours.
-We are not going to let our baby cry for hours from hunger in the middle of the night because we feel like sleeping when the baby would rather be awake and eating.
+We are not going to let our baby cry for hours from hunger in the middle of the night because we feel like sleeping.
 We will drive our children around to activities when we are tired or would rather be doing something else.
 Acting responsibly as a parent is part of what it means to love our children.

 However, when we always put the other first in our adult relationships, at the expense of our own health or well-being, we may be codependent.

 Codependency is a learned behavior.
 We watch the actions of our parents when we are children.
 If our mother or father had a problem with boundaries, was always the martyr, could never say ‘no’ to people, and had unhealthy ways to communicate, we most likely learned these behaviors and brought them into our intimate relationships.